What Does the New Testament Teach About Biblical Separation?

 Seeking unity in association, but not in doctrine.

 The belief is stated by the dictum, “In essentials unity; in non-essentials liberty; in all things charity.”
 Another phrase often heard is “Let’s not major on the minors.”
 The question this demands we answer is what is essential and what is not major?
 What part of God's word are we at liberty to ignore.
 The phrases mean that some believe that there are doctrinal truths that are not essential to salvation and thus they are not important.
 What this means those who whole this philosophy think that some doctrines are not important and can be discarded it they interfere with fellowship or unity.
 In reality to stand for the “essentials” is to stand for the whole word of God.
 God commands that believers are to separate themselves from worldliness and false teaching.
 God says “Can two walk together, except they be agreed?”
 (Amos 3:3)

 Paul warned about divisions in the local congregation.
 He said we are to mark them and avoid them.
 “Now I beseech you, brethren, mark them which cause divisions and offences contrary to the doctrine which ye have learned; and avoid them.”
 (Romans 16:17)

-For example: Should a biblical church have fellowship and work in cooperation with a church or individuals who do not believe in the eternal security of the believer?
-Would the Lord Jesus approve of a biblical congregation fellowship and have unity with churches and individuals who are actively involved in the modern tongues movement?
+For example: For example, should a biblical church have fellowship and work in cooperation with a church or individuals who do not believe in the eternal security of the believer?
+Would the Lord Jesus approve of a biblical congregation having fellowship and unity with churches and individuals who are actively involved in the modern tongues movement?
 Should a Bible believing Christian or church join in unity with the doctrinally false Reformed movement or the Arminians?
 Biblical separation rebukes false teaching and practices and stands for God’s truth.
 Unity that ignores sound doctrine never brings anyone to Christ, but rather places a stumbling block to finding Christ and His truth.
 The unity God wants believers to have is biblical unity.

 God says “And have no fellowship with the unfruitful works of darkness, but rather reprove them.
 For it is a shame even to speak of those things which are done of them in secret.
 But all things that are reproved are made manifest by the light: for whatsoever doth make manifest is light.
 Wherefore he saith, Awake thou that sleepest, and arise from the dead, and Christ shall give thee light.
 See then that ye walk circumspectly, not as fools, but as wise, Redeeming the time, because the days are evil.
 Wherefore be ye not unwise, but understanding what the will of the Lord is.
 And be not drunk with wine, wherein is excess; but be filled with the Spirit” (Ephesians 5:11-18)